AngusG/angusg.github.io/_posts/2016-11-25-practical-guide-technical-writing-engineering.markdown

 ## Source Code

-\emph{What about your source code?
+*What about your source code?
 The truth is, no one wants to look at raw source code in the body of a report, especially not a raster graphic screenshot of the code from the Eclipse IDE.
 If you must show code, keep it short, to the point, and formatted.
 If you are using Latex, __'lstinputlisting[]'__ is your friend.
 Otherwise, paste the code as __text__, not a raster graphic.
 A good way to keep the code clean if you don't want to comment it is to refer to specific listing, in the same way that you refer to a figure.
-Please, don't refer to __the code above/below__, as it sometimes gets pushed 3 pages later when the report is said and done.}
+Please, don't refer to __the code above/below__, as it sometimes gets pushed 3 pages later when the report is said and done.*

 Python source for multinomial logistic regression while sweeping the number of principal components representing a cropped and downsampled image.